taylor5768/QP1-At-issueness-and-Projection/README.md

 *QPStim.pdf: contains the same information as QP1Stim.csv but as a pdf, and also provides a bit more description.

 The "experiment" directory contains the files necessary to setup the experiment webpage.
+Download the entire directory and then open the "exp" directory.
+This directory contains the following:
+-css for styling the html (css)
+-javascript (js)
+-experiment.html - the html file for the experiment

-Download the entire directory and then click on the .html file to open the webpage in your browser.
+To view the experiment, click on the .html file to open the webpage in your browser.